APiester/APiester/README.md

 I specialize in creating secure, efficient, and scalable solutions.
 Passionate about automation, networking, and building systems that make life easier.
 I have 1 year expierence in software development and 1 year expierence as an IT Spealist.

-I am currently looking for an entry level software development related field.
+I am currently looking for a role in a software development related field.

 ### 🔧 Tech Stack